 If you’re looking for recommendations, you can’t go wrong with their massive Madelines, their not-too-sweet citrus tarts and their terrific zlabia.
 But it’s all good, you’ll see.

 1019 Camelia St. (at 10th Street), Berkeley

 9:30 a.m. to 3 p.m.
 Friday-Sunday

 Lulu, the maiden brick-and-mortar outing from The Mana’eesh Lady pop-up star Mona Leena Michael, is blessed with an airy patio space in addition to its compact dining room, setting it up for COVID-era success.
-Its tightly edited breakfast and lunch menu mean you’ll get to those seats fast, as it leaves little room for indecision and its most popular items tend to sell out quickly.
+Its concise breakfast and lunch menus mean you’ll get to those seats fast, as it leaves little room for indecision and its most popular items tend to sell out quickly.
 In three visits, I never managed to arrive early enough to score its buzzy simsim breakfast sando.

 During the week, standouts include a garlic-heavy kale thoom caesar, a dish that made me wish all salads had Michael-style roasted asparagus.
 But the item I keep thinking about is the halloumi and preserves sandwich, which is grilled cheese for grownups who want more than squishy string between their buns.
 The semi-hard cheese with Michael’s seasonal preserves is a stroke of sweet and salty genius.